bayesduality/workshop/_pages/overview.md

 Members of the ML community will join to give talks and discuss with project members their work.
 The organizers hope is that this workshop leads to an increase in the impact and outreach of the project as well as helping members expand their networks.

+This workshop is partially supported by the Bayes-Duality Project, JST CREST Grant Number JPMJCR2112: “A new Bayes-duality principle for adaptive, robust, and lifelong learning of AI systems”.